 Historically, traditional telephone lines use the local telephone exchange to make calls.
 Voice circuits are switched in the local telephone exchange creating a connection between the caller and the recipient.

-In contrast, an Enterprise PBX employs a voice connection over an internet data network.
+In contrast, a modern on-premise telephone system can employ a voice connection over an internet data network.
 Within the data network, voice packets with caller information is transported across the data network.

 In the past, VOIP was viewed as second rate to a traditional telephone line, due to its lower voice call quality.
 However, thanks to improved telephone systems and internet connectivity which now give priority to voice calls over data, the quality of VoIP is now arguably on the same level as a regular phone call.